sagemath/trac_to_gh/Issue 7026.md

 # Issue 7026: linbox 1.1.6.p0 says GMP is not installed, even though MPIR is

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7026

 Original creator: drkirkby